greatspn/SOURCES/README.md

 GreatSPN is known to be working on macOS.
 You will first need to install the Developer Tools (Xcode) to compile GreatSPN.
-Install all the required dependencies using a software like [Homebrew](https://brew.sh/).
+Install all the required dependencies using a software like [Homebrew](https://brew.sh/), e.g. by running the command:
 ```
 brew install gmp boost flex byacc ant graphviz libxml++ lp_solve
 ```
-The lp_solve package could require to be built from sources.
+In the last Homebrew version, the lp_solve package could require to be built from sources.
+In that case, download the lp_solve sources from Sourceforge and follow the instructions to compile the package.
+After yu have installed Xcode, brew, and the required dependecies, follow the above instructions to compile Meddly and GreatSPN.

 #### Windows installation instructions: